neurosnap/erock.io/content/blog/redux-saga-style-guide.md/index.md

 Employing this method, `redux` becomes a very thin layer of setters to hold data and tell `react` when state has changed.
-I know this point of view is [controversial](https://twitter.com/dan_abramov/status/800310164792414208) and normally when it comes to building apps as part of a time I don't like to go against the standards, but this really is being driven by my experience building large scale web applications with a team of engineers.
+I know this point of view is [controversial](https://twitter.com/dan_abramov/status/800310164792414208) and normally when it comes to building apps as part of a team I don't like to go against the standards, but this really is being driven by my experience building large scale web applications with a team of engineers.

 To me, the real value of redux is:

+- A single global state object that is easily accessible through entire codebase
 - One structured way to update state
 - A single source of truth that our UI _reacts_ to
 - With `react-redux` synchronizing UI with state is handled automatically
-- Reducers are pure, synchronous functions that are easy to understand

 ### Avoid dispatching many actions sequentially

 - https://redux.js.org/style-guide/style-guide#avoid-dispatching-many-actions-sequentially

 I want a list of steps that demonstrate how redux is being updated ideally in the same function.
-What I don't want to do is grep all the reducers for an action type to see how my state is being updated.
+What I don't want is to grep all the reducers for an action type to see how my state is being updated.
 This is especially annoying when employing a modular, feature-based folder structure.
-We have replaced a single function that centralized business logic into a composition of functions that are scattered throughout the codebase.
+We have replaced a single function that centralizes business logic into a composition of functions that are scattered throughout the codebase.
 The logic is broken up which makes the flow of what is happening harder to understand.
 What compounds this even worse, with libraries like `redux-saga`, sagas can also listen for those actions and activate even more side-effects.

-Generally speaking, I try to only let sagas listen for events (react-side), not my setters to avoid errant infinite loops.
+_Aside: I try to only let sagas listen for events (react-side), not my setters to avoid errant infinite loops._

 The counter-argument regularly cited is that sequential dispatches could trigger multiple react re-renders.
 This is because each action sequentially hits the